-Tito Jackson, Jackson 5’s Quiet Member, Dies at 70
+Tito Jackson, Jackson 5’s quiet member, dies at 70

-INDIANAPOLIS (WISH) — Tito Jackson, a member of the legendary Jackson 5 and a key figure in one of music’s most iconic families, has died at the age of 70.
+INDIANAPOLIS (WISH) — Tito Jackson, a member of the legendary music family from Gary, Indiana, the Jackson 5, has died.
+He was 70 years old.

+Jackson’s family confirmed his death in a statement.
+“Tito was a beloved brother, father, and friend, and his loss leaves a tremendous void,” the statement read.
+“We ask for privacy as we mourn the passing of our beloved family member.”

+Known as the quiet yet steady force behind the Jackson 5, Tito Jackson, born Toriano Adaryll Jackson, contributed to the group’s groundbreaking success.

 Though Tito often stayed in the background compared to his more flamboyant siblings, his contributions were vital.
 His rhythm guitar skills added depth to the group’s sound, and his steady presence helped maintain unity during the group’s meteoric rise and turbulent times.